IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Every sentence I utter must be understood not as an affirmation, but as a question.”

 >“I am absolutely prepared to talk about the spiritual life of an electronic computer: to state that it is reflecting or is in a bad mood...
 The question whether the machine really feels or ponders, or whether it merely looks as though it did, is of course absolutely meaningingless.”

+>“For those who are not shocked when they first come across quantum theory cannot possibly have understood it.”

 ― <a href="https://en.wikipedia.org/wiki/Niels_Bohr" target="_blank">Niels Bohr</a>